hiremathp1/sitemapgen/README.md

-# Sitemap Generator
+# Lumos Learning - Sitemap Generator
 Description: A simple sitemap generator that takes any url as a input and outputs a json.
+Developed by Panchakshari Hiremath fron Oct 27th to Dec 22nd 2020.

 ![Overview](/graph.png "Architeture") *Overview*
 ![Overview](/algo.png "Architeture") *Overview*